Assyrian Policy Institute: Business discrimination

 The API has also accused the Kurdistan Regional Government (KRG) in Iraq of multiple discriminatory business practices.
 One report claimed that the KRG required all business owners from the Assyrian-majority city of Ankawa, located in the Erbil Governorate, to renew their business licenses with the Erbil Center District for a fee.
 The alleged regulation applied exclusively to Ankawa, despite the fact that nine other districts were under the Erbil Center District's jurisdiction.
 There were also allegations that the renewal process was deliberately lengthy and expensive, and that KRG officials expected bribes in exchange for processing the renewals.
 Many Assyrians viewed this as an attempt by the KRG to hurt their businesses and secure a monopoly on industries in their areas of control.

 The KRG later released an official statement in which they denied these allegations and referred to them as “baseless.”

 The API responded to the KRG's denial of these claims in a later report.
 The API claimed that this latest denial of human rights abuses by the KRG is consistent with previous denial of accusations of wrongdoing.
 Examples of this that the API provided was the KRG's denial of accusations made by Human Rights Watch, Amnesty International, and the US Department of State Human Rights Report.
 The report goes on to say that the reason that the API had originally made the claim about the KRG tax policy was due to an Ankawa-based activist group called Hand in Hand approaching them and explaining the situation to them.
 The report also provided documentation the ordinance in question that proved that a new tax policy specifically in Ankawa had been created by the KRG.

 The report then says that Assyrian business-owners affected by the new tax policy as well as Assyrian parliamentarians in the Iraqi Parliament and the Kurdistan Region Parliament who corroborated these claims.
-Some business-owners attempted to legally appeal the policy, but the government upheld the its decision.
+Some business-owners attempted to legally appeal the policy, but the government upheld its decision.

 Furthermore, the report claimed that the Assyrian parliamentarians who were interviewed about the new tax policy claimed that they had inquired to the KRG Shura Council about the policy, and received a response saying:

 The API claimed that this was essentially a public admission by the KRG that the tax collection policy was arbitrary.

 The report concluded that the tax rate was imposed on the city of Ankawa as an act of business discrimination against one of the only Assyrian-majority areas in KRG jurisdiction.
 They encouraged the KRG to formally accept their role in this policy, and claimed that they, “[stand] ready to meet with KRG officials both in Iraq and in the United States to address the many long-standing grievances of Ankawa residents, including the improper confiscation of lands belonging to Assyrians and KRG policies advancing demographic change in the area, as well as interference in local, regional, and federal elections for Assyrian representatives.”